jhughes2112/k8smaker/README.md

 - `./k8smaker_addworker_aws ip-172-16-1-144.ec2.internal` will construct a script to run on the specified host, copy it over then run it for you.
 All scripts are stored both on the control-node in your home folder as well as on the remote host it was executed on.

 ## Cluster Configuration
 - Bare metal or AWS.
 Easy to add more cloud hosts.
 -- Ubuntu 20.04LTS
 -- **Kubernetes** 1.20.1
- -- **Istio** 1.7.1 for ingress and mesh routing
+-- **Contour** 1.12 for ingress
- -- **Calico** 3.17.1 for networking automatically configured to talk to secured etcd -- These versions can be changed in one place in the config file, but once you deploy a cluster, don't change them.
+-- **Calico** 3.17.1 for pod networking
+-- These versions can be changed in one place in the config file, but once you deploy a cluster, don't change them.
 - etcd and control plane are stacked on control nodes -- A smaller machine will suffice to manage the cluster (2+CPU, 2+GB RAM) -- Setup for High Availability control cluster, even if you only have one to start with
 - Pods run on worker nodes
 -- Use beefy machines for these
- - On AWS, adding a worker also generates an NLB that automatically adds worker nodes when joined to the cluster.
+- On AWS, the latest cloud-provider plugin is installed and should generate load balancers automatically as workers or additional control-plane nodes are added.

 ## Prerequisites for k8smaker
- - All nodes need to be a `systemd`-based Ubuntu 18.04LTS (or similar Debian distro)
+- All nodes need to be a `systemd`-based Ubuntu 20.04LTS
- - All nodes need [OpenSSH](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/) installed, but don't worry about setting up keys.
+- All nodes need [OpenSSH](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-20-04/) installed, but don't worry about setting up keys.
 That's built in.
- - All nodes need the same username (often `ubuntu` but can be anything), and needs `sudo` access.
+- All nodes need the same username (often `ubuntu` but can be anything), with `sudo` access.
 - All scripts are to be executed on the `control-node` machine.

 ## AWS
 Because there is a plugin called a "cloud provider" for AWS that knows how to automatically create load balancers for you, and tag resources as they are created so they know how to remove them later, you have to add some permissions as IAM roles for the `control-node` and a more limited set of permissions for the `worker` nodes.